ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

-3. Have there been fluctuations in average ratings over the three-year period?
+3. How do movie ratings impact the overall success of RSVP Movies' production?

 <br>

+ - Have there been fluctuations in average ratings over the three-year period?